Sainte Chapelle in Paris was built to house priceless Christian relics, including Christ’s crown of thorns.

 Best time to visit Sainte Chapelle

-You will most likely find crowds around the Christmas holidays, Easter holidays, weekends of the 14th of July and the 15th of August which you should avoid.
+You will find massive crowd around Christmas holidays, Easter holidays, weekends of the 14 July and 15 August which you should avoid.

-You should visit the site one hour or so before sunset as the sun is setting down through the windows.
+You must visit the site one hour or so before sunset, and position yourself as the sun starts setting down through the windows.

-Flash photography is both prohibited and considered non-courteous at this site so the lighting is the most important aspect of good photography.
+Flash photography is both prohibited and considered non-courteous at this site so natural lighting becomes a key component.

 Sainte Chapelle free entry